ipab-slmc/exotica/exotica/doc/XML.rst

-XML Initialisation
+XML Initialization
 ==================

-This section of the tutorial will demonstrate how to initialise EXOTica using XML and the related C++ code that is needed to parse the XML file.
+This section of the tutorial will demonstrate how to initialize EXOTica using XML and the related C++ code that is needed to parse the XML file.
 We will be using the XML file under the
 `IK\_Solver <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/resources/configs/ik_solver_demo.xml>`__